Please ensure Javascript is enabled for purposes of website accessibility

 • Plastic-laminated paper shopping bags or plastic-laminated cardboard shopping bags

-• In line with current plastic bag bans in Western Australia, and bans proposed to commence in the ACT from 1 January 2024, reusable bags made, in whole or in part, of one or more of the following fabrics will be permitted:
+• In line with plastic bag bans in place in Western Australia and the ACT reusable bags made, in whole or in part, of one or more of the following fabrics will be permitted:

 • nylon